DW01/traktor-docs/engine/physics.md

 ## Ragdolls and Advanced Features

-For advanced use cases, Traktor supports ragdoll physics—turning a skeletal character into a floppy, physics-driven puppet.
+For advanced use cases, Traktor supports ragdoll physics.
+Turning a skeletal character into a floppy, physics-driven puppet.
 This is perfect for dramatic deaths, unconscious characters, or physics-based animation blending:

 ```cpp
 // Create ragdoll from skeleton